mksami22/Keeper-App/README.md

 - CSS3
 - JavaScript
 ## Installation:
-After cloning the file just cd over to the location in your terminal, perform the following:
+After cloning the file just cd over to the location in your terminal and perform the following:
 ```
 npm install
 npm start